Rikers Island: 2021 deaths

 Conditions on Rikers Island drastically deteriorated during the COVID-19 pandemic in the United States, due to a combination of viral outbreaks, staffing shortages, and exacerbated mental health crises among detainees.
 There were 15 reported deaths of incarcerated people on Rikers Island in 2021: William Diaz-Guzman, age 30; Tomas Carlo Camacho, age 48; Javier Valasco, age 37; Thomas Earl Braunson III, age 35; Richard Blake, age 45; Jose Mejia Martinez, age 34; Robert Jackson, age 42; Brandon Rodriguez, age 25; Segundo Guallpa, age 58; Esias Johnson, age 24; Isa Abdul-Karim, age 41; Stephan Khadu, age 24; Victor Mercado, age 64; Malcolm Boatwright, age 28; and William Brown, age 55.
 Chief Medical Officer Ross McDonald attributed recent deaths to worsening conditions of the jail since the outbreak of COVID-19, calling the situation representative of a "new and worsening emergency".

 2022

 19 Rikers Island detainees "died by suicide, overdose or medical emergency in 2022, with most of the deaths deemed preventable by oversight officials".

 2023

 In 2023, there were nine deaths.

 2024

 In 2024, there were five deaths.

 2025

-As of September 2025, there have been 12 deaths.
+In 2025, there were fifteen deaths.

+2026

+As of June 2026, there have been four deaths.
+Barry Cozart, age 39 and John Price, age; 49 in March.
+Both deaths occurred from a medical emergency.
+In May, Rajpattie Ramkellawan, age 41 and Umais Khan, age 40 died.